umputun/feed-master/README.md

 Pulls multiple podcast feeds (RSS) and republishes as a common feed, properly sorted and podcast-client friendly.
 Optionally posts the new items to telegram's channel.

+In addition to combining multiple feeds from external sources, it also supports extracting audio from youtube channels and use it to make the final feed.
+The service uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to pull videos and [ffmpeg](https://www.ffmpeg.org/) for audio extraction.

 ## Run in docker (short version)

 - Copy `docker-compose.yml` and adjust exposed port if needed